 The music type is intended for all musical recordings that do not have a video component.
 This means, for example, digital media (whether on CD or hard drive), vinyl records, and tapes.
-The video type includes most visual media, whether it be films, TV shows, tapes and DVDs of the preceding or of any sort of performance (including music), or online multimedia.
-The Manual's treatment

-(14.280) of the latter suggests that online video excerpts, short pieces, and interviews should generally use the online type (harwood:biden, horowitz:youtube, pollan:plant).
-The audio type, our current concern, fills gaps in the others, and presents its sources in a more "book-like" manner.
-Published musical scores need this type - unpublished ones would use misc with an entrysubtype (shapey:partita) - as do such favorite educational formats as the slideshow and the filmstrip (greek:filmstrip, schubert:muellerin, verdi:corsaro).
-The Manual (14.277-280) sometimes uses a similar format for audio books (twain:audio), though, depending on the sorts of publication facts you wish to present, this sort of material may fall under music (auden:reading).
-Dated audio recordings that are part of an archive, online or no, may best be presented in a misc entry with an entrysubtype (coolidge:speech, roosevelt:speech).
+The video type includes (nearly) all visual media, whether it be films, TV shows, tapes and DVDs of the preceding or of any sort of performance (including music), or online multimedia.
+Finally, the audio type, our current concern, fills gaps in the two others, and presents its sources in a more "book-like" manner.
+Published musical scores need this type - unpublished ones would use misc with an entrysubtype (shapey:partita:15) - as do such favorite educational formats as the slideshow and the filmstrip (greek:filmstrip:15, schubert:muellerin, verdi:corsaro).
+The Manual (17.269-270) sometimes uses a similar format for audio books and even for films (twain:audio, weed:flatiron), though elsewhere these sorts of material are presented as music and video, respectively.
+It would appear to depend on which sorts of publication facts you wish to present - cf. Manual 17.269.

 Once you've accepted the analogy of composer to author, constructing an audio entry should be fairly straightforward, since many of the fields function just as they do in book or inbook entries.
 Indeed, please note that I compare it to both these other types as, in common with the other audiovisual types, audio has to do double duty as an analogue for both books and collections, so while there will normally be an author, a title, a publisher, a date, and a location, there may also be a booktitle and/or a maintitle - see schubert:muellerin for an entry that uses all three in citing one song from a cycle.
 If the medium in question needs specifying, the type field is the place for it.
+(It is characteristic of this entry type that such information is placed after the publisher information, whereas in the other audiovisual types their order is reversed.)
 Finally, the titleaddon field can specify functions for which biblatex-chicago provides no automated handling, e.g., a librettist (verdi:corsaro).